bcosenza/patus/tune/README.md

 ## Machine Learning-based Auto-Tuning for the Patus Stencil Compiler

-Installation information for the stencil tuning framework based on ordinal regeression.
+This page describe how to instal the stencil tuning framework based on ordinal regeression, included in Patus-AA.
 Before to start, it is strongly recommended to read the seminal paper that describes the methodology behind the code:

 _Cosenza, Durillo, Ermon, and Juurlink.
 Autotuning Stencil Computations with Structural Ordinal Regression Learning.